MicrosoftDocs/winrt-api/windows.security.cryptography.certificates/certificate_issuer.md

 # Windows.Security.Cryptography.Certificates.Certificate.Issuer

 ## -description

-Gets the name of the certificate issuer.
+Gets the Common Name (CN) of the certificate issuer.

 ## -property-value

-The name of the certificate issuer.
+The Common Name (CN) of the certificate issuer.

 ## -remarks